drandreaskrueger/weathercontract_user/README.md

-version 0.5.4 (July 15th 2016) - contract ABI is not yet published, but you can read texts, and prepare your system.
+version 0.5.8 (July 18th 2016) - contract ABI and tools are published!
 # weathercontract_user
 Novel smart contract:
 * ForecastWeatherAtLocation
 * first launched on SOIL
 * incl. tools to interact with it

-The ABI is not yet published.
-Stay tuned.
+**News:** The contract ABI and the tools.js are published!
+You can use this now.

 ### What to do already: